Employer Portal enrolment guide

 Introduction

-The Employer Portal lets employers submit offers of employment to Immigration, Refugee and Citizenship Canada (IRCC).
+The Employer Portal lets employers submit offers of employment to Immigration, Refugee and Citizenship Canada (IRCC) as required under the International Mobility Program.
 This guide provides instructions on how to enrol in the Employer Portal.

 Types of users

-An employer is any organization that submits an offer of employment to IRCC, as required under the International Mobility Program (IMP).
+An employer is any organization that submits an offer of employment to IRCC.
 The first person from any business to complete the Employer Portal enrolment will be the primary user for that entire business account.

 A primary user is the first person to enrol an employer or branch in the portal.
-The employer primary user is the only user to have full access to the portal.
-They are responsible for assigning PINs to branches and secondary users.
+The employer primary user is the only user with full access to the portal.
+They’re responsible for assigning PINs to branches and secondary users.

 A secondary user is a user who receives a PIN from the employer or branch primary user.
-Secondary users can complete an offer of employment on behalf of an employer or branch but will not be able to assign access to others.
+Secondary users can complete an offer of employment on behalf of an employer or branch but can’t assign access to others.

 Who needs to complete an offer of employment

-If there is more than one company involved in hiring the temporary worker
+In some cases, there is more than one employer or company involved in hiring the temporary foreign worker.

-1. Contract of service: When a Canadian company hires a temporary worker directly, or accepts a transfer of a temporary worker from a foreign company.
-The temporary worker, usually, but not in all cases, would be on the Canadian company payroll and part of its human resources.
+1. Contract of service: A contract of service is made when a Canadian company hires a temporary foreign worker directly or accepts a transfer of a temporary foreign worker from a foreign company.
+The temporary foreign worker would usually, but not in all cases, be on the Canadian company payroll and be part of its human resources.

-2. Contract for service: When a Canadian company contracts a foreign company, and the foreign company provides an employee to the Canadian company to fulfill the contract.
+2. Contract for service: A contract for service is made when a Canadian company contracts a foreign company, and the foreign company provides an employee to the Canadian company to fulfill the contract.

-If you are a Canadian company that hires a temporary worker directly, or you accept a transfer from a foreign company, your company is the only employer.
+If you’re a Canadian company that hires a temporary foreign worker directly, or you accept a transfer from a foreign company, your company is the only employer.
 You must complete and submit an offer of employment.

-If you are a Canadian company that contracts the services of a foreign company, you must complete and submit the offer of employment, not the foreign company.
-This is because it is your Canadian company that is creating the need for the temporary worker to enter Canada.
-You must submit the offer even if:
+If you’re a Canadian company that contracts the services of a foreign company, you must complete and submit the offer of employment, not the foreign company.
+This is because it’s your Canadian company that’s creating the need for the temporary foreign worker to enter Canada.
+You must submit the offer even if

-• the temporary worker is, and will stay, an employee of the foreign company, and/or
+• the temporary foreign worker is and will stay an employee of the foreign company, and/or

-• the foreign company is paying the temporary worker’s wages.
+• the foreign company is paying the temporary foreign worker’s wages

 If both companies are Canadian